szabgab/slides/python/exceptions.md

 ![](examples/exceptions/except_order_good.py)

-* Alway try to handle the more specific exceptions first
+* Always try to handle the more specific exceptions first

 ## How to raise an exception